swagatk/RL-Projects-SK/src/kukacam/ppo/readme.md

 - Multi-head Attention:`keras.layers.MultiHeadAttention()`

 The first two provides better performance compared the last one which is also computationally very expensive.
+The two architectures of applying the attention layers are as follows:
+- Architecture 1:
+`Conv2D - Attention - Conv2D - Attention - Conv2D - Attention - Flatten - Dense layers`
+- Architecture 2: Same as above but `x + attention(x)` is applied to
+the next layer

 ![Scores](../images/ppo_attention_comparison.png)